Skip to Content

 Let’s Start a Conversation!

-If you are involved in cell isolation research, we’d love to hear from you!
-We are actively seeking new applications for our microbubble technology and would welcome the opportunity to learn more about your research to discover if our microbubbles could help you overcome longstanding hurdles in sample preparation.
-Our team of scientific experts is dedicated to the success of the researchers we work with, and we are looking forward to equipping you with our novel microbubble technology as another tool at your disposal as you work toward achieving the next big scientific breakthrough.
+If you work in cell isolation research, we’d love to hear from you!
+We are actively seeking new applications for our microbubble technology and would welcome the opportunity to learn more about your research to discover if our microbubbles can help you overcome long-standing hurdles in sample preparation.

 Schedule a Call